Chilliwack Flight Fest is a free airshow featuring planes, music and stunt flying at the Chilliwack Airport.

 Chilliwack Hangar Dance and Airshow

 Chilliwack Flight Fest is an annual affair that has been running for over a quarter of a century.
-Celebrating its 28th anniversary in 2020, the event usually features live music, aircraft on static display and stunt planes in the air.
+The event usually features live music, aircraft on static display and stunt planes in the air.

-The Hangar Dance on the Saturday evening costs around $10 in advance and $20 at the door.
+The Hangar Dance on the Saturday evening costs around $10 in advance and $20 at the door most years.
 There is no cost for admission to the airshow on the Sunday.

 Where and When